apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 * The trigger runs until it fires, at which point its source task is re-scheduled by the scheduler
 * The scheduler queues the task to resume on a worker node

-You can both use pre-written deferrable operators as a DAG author or write your own.
+You can either use pre-written deferrable operators as a DAG author or write your own.
 Writing them, however, requires that they meet certain design criteria.

 Using Deferrable Operators
 --------------------------